 - 1. Provide an appropriate and optimized supply of general use public parking that is secure, accessible, convenient, appealing, and fairly and consistently enforced. - 2.
-Prioritize short-term parking that is responsively priced to support businesses, institutions, and tourism. - 3.
+Prioritize short-term parking that is responsively priced to support businesses, institutions, and tourism while considering the impact on the local community. - 3.
 Promote sustainable modes of transportation by supporting and maintaining programs and facilities that encourage sustainable mobility choices (public transit, cycling, walking) and alternative modes, including electric vehicles, car sharing, and new technologies as they emerge. - 4.
 Resolve parking-related issues in residential areas caused by sources of high parking demand. - 5.
 Ensure financial sustainability by ensuring that revenues are sufficient to support the objectives of the MPMS, recover all Parking Services operating and capital expenditures, and contribute to the Parking Reserve Fund to finance future parking system development.